VecetyP/VecetyP/README.md

 ### 👤 About Me

 I am a college student and developer focused on computer engineering, math, and physics.
 Right now I am learning about different AI models and architectures to hopefully make something useful in the future.
-I also tutor students in math and physics using the Manim Python library to visualize difficult concepts.I spend my free time writing code, practicing taekwondo, and just playing games.
+I also tutor students in math and physics using the Manim Python library to visualize difficult concepts.
+I spend my free time writing code, practicing taekwondo, and just playing games.

 ---